Mario-Zarco/mario-zarco.github.io/news/index.md

 menu: true
 order: 1
 description: >
-  News and updates related to Manuel's work.
+  News and updates related to Marios's work.
 # last_modified_at: 2022-09-27
 no_link_title: false
 no_excerpt: false